 Peace of Mind24/7 monitoring so we can catch any problems before you do

-ConvenienceControl your home’s temperature on the go with your free Nest Thermostat
+ConvenienceControl your home’s temperature on the go with your free Smart Thermostat

 Always ImprovingAutomatic software updates so your system will get even smarter over time

 This price can increase based on additional complexity like ductwork modifications, electrical upgrades, zoning, bedrock removal, or if multiple heat pumps are needed.

 Here is an example of a typical 2,500 square foot home in Cortlandt, NY with fuel oil heating and central air conditioning versus a Dandelion Home Geothermal Heating and Cooling System.